inf2381/Realzeitsysteme_SS17/Documentation.md

 The logic thread controls the engine thread based on the measured values from the sensing thread.
 The execution time is pretty constant.
 Lower execution times orginate from turns.
 While the robot turns, this thread skips the unnecessary calculations.
 <img src="https://github.com/GoneUp/resy-ss17-grp4/raw/master/v3/media/log_ultrasonic_only.png">

-We don't know how this sensor works.
+We don't know how the ultrasonic sensor works.
 The behavior will remain inexplicable to us.
 <img src="https://github.com/GoneUp/resy-ss17-grp4/raw/master/v3/media/log_infrared_only.png">
 <img src="https://github.com/GoneUp/resy-ss17-grp4/raw/master/v3/media/log_killswitch.png">